Meet the Founder

 Cupcheck Top Tube Bag: On the EDT, my old top tube bag flopped so much that it wore chafe holes in one of my only two pairs of pants during the 90-day trip—awkward.
 I set out to design one that stayed put but wasn’t so rigid it would “cupcheck” you every time you got off the bike.

-Burrito Bag: Commuting on Colorado’s Highway 119 daily for a year, I found most bags needed both hands to open or close—a needless risk!
-I decided to design a moderate-capacity bag I could access one-handed, keeping me (a little) safer on that stretch of highway.
+Burrito Bag: Commuting on Colorado’s Highway 119 daily for a year, I found most bags needed 1) both hands to open or close—a needless risk, and 2) the zipper was situated too far toward the front to access on the go.
+I decided to design a moderate-capacity bag I could access one-handed while riding, keeping me (a little) safer on that stretch of highway.

 Zip-Geist: I designed this bag to assuage my worry about damaging my tent or sleep system by cramming them into a roll-end handlebar bag every day.
 The Zip-Geist’s full-length horizontal zipper lets you roll up your gear, tuck it into the keeper strap, and zip it all together—saving time when packing or setting up camp.
 In addition, an integrated front PALS panel adds quick-access modular storage should the need arise!

-Li-BAR-ator Mount: While both commuting and bikepacking, I noticed that handlebar bags stress cables, wearing holes in the bag and shortening the cable life to about a month under heavy load.
+Li-BAR-ator Mount: While both commuting and bikepacking, I noticed that handlebar bags stress cables, wearing holes in the bag and shortening the cable life to about a month while being compressed & contorted.
 Being a bike mechanic, replacing cables wasn’t so much of an issue for me, but ruined bags were.
 The Li-BAR-ator solves both problems: it relieves cable stress, offers a modular quick-detach panel, and gets attachments off the bars—hence the name.

 Orbiter Mount: While riding the steep, rocky trails of France’s Grandes Traversées du Jura with a full bikepacking kit, the weight on my handlebars made technical climbs irritating to say the least.
-Irritated by this, I sketched the first Orbiter designs while on the trail!
-The result: a steerer-mounted system using standard, field maintainable parts that stays fixed while you turn, keeping bars clear and saving energy & frustration on every turn.
+Frustrated by this, I sketched the first Orbiter designs while on the trail( I call it head-CAD lol)!
+The result: a steerer-mounted system using standard, field maintainable parts that stays fixed while you turn, keeping bars clear, saving energy & frustration on every turn.

 I could go on and on about how I came up with all of my designs, but for the sake of brevity, I will leave off with this!